uw-dims/tsk4j/README.md

 bindings are used more to populate Java objects from an SQL database of pre-acquired data.
 The bindings described here are geared more to image and filesystems traversal as performed by the core sleuthkit C/C++ code.
-These bindings are thus just a Java veneer over libtsk, with some additions.
+These bindings are essentially just a Java veneer over libtsk, with some additions.

 Motivation